 Enter your arrival date and number of nights in the box above to calculate your rate.
-Our minimum stay is usually 3 nights (6 during the Festival and over Christmas), however shorter lets may be available.
+Our minimum stay is usually 6 nights, however shorter lets of 3 nights are possible if we have late availability.
 Please contact us to find out more.

 Longer lets: discounted rates are automatically applied as offers in the online booking system - see the booking page